JohnMoehrke/RelatedPersonConsent/input/pagecontent/index.md

-This IG focuses on a use-case where the existance of a representative is backed by a rational and agreement from the Patient.
+This IG focuses on a use-case where the existance of a representative (e.g. guardian) is backed by a rational and agreement from the Patient.
 Specifically some cases:
 1. When the Patient is a minor and the representative is a parent
 2. When an adult Patient is physically or mentally competent, but still wants to appoint a representative to manage his/her medical records (e.g., a Lawyer)
 3. When the Patient does not have competency to manage their medical records, thus some representative is assigned.